stefan-jansen/machine-learning-for-trading/08_ml4t_workflow/04_ml4t_workflow_with_zipline/README.md

 ### Known Issues

-Zipline currently requires the presence of Treasury curves and the S&P 500 returns for benchmarking (https://github.com/quantopian/zipline/issues/2480).
-The latter relies on the IEX API that now requires registration to obtain a key.
-It is easy to patch Zipline to circumvent this and download data from the Federal Reserve's [FRED](https://fred.stlouisfed.org/series/SP500) service instead.
-Alternatively, you can move the SPY returns provided in zipline/resources/market_data/SPY_benchmark.csv to your .zipline folder that usually lives in your home directory unless you changed its location (assuming you only run backtests for the provided interval).

 [Live trading](https://github.com/zipline-live/zipline) your own systems is only available with Interactive Brokers and not fully supported by Quantopian.

 ## Code Example: How to load your own OHLCV bundles with minute data

 We will use the NASDAQ100 sample provided by AlgoSeek that we introduced in [Chapter 2](../../02_market_and_fundamental_data/02_algoseek_intraday) to demonstrate how to write your own custom bundle for data at **minute frequency**.
 See [Chapter 11](../../11_decision_trees_random_forests/00_custom_bundle) for an example using daily data on Japanese equities.